Skip to main content

 What Causes Dark Spots?

 Whether your skin tone is dark or light, your skin contains a pigment called melanin.
-Produced by cells called melanocytes, melanin acts as a form of protection for skin.
+Produced by cells called melanocytes, melanin acts as a form of protection for the skin.
 However, when hyperpigmentation occurs, your skin produces excess melanin which forms deposits, creating spots and patches darker in color than the surrounding skin.
 Although hyperpigmentation affects people of all skin colors, it tends to affect darker skin types more frequently.
 Here are three reasons why you could be suffering from dark spots:

 Sun Exposure